Article reading time: 26 min

 Any type of cash, even compensation, is more about the present than the future.

 Startups don’t need to pay salaries because they can offer ownership, which is much better.
 However, to avoid disputes, equity should be distributed very carefully not to make anyone jealous.
-As such, it should remain secret.
+As such, it should remain a secret.

 Extending the founding